 Credit risk is the risk of loss that may arise on outstanding financial instruments if a counterparty default on its obligations.
 The company's exposure to credit risk arises majorly from trade and other receivables.
 Other financial assets like security deposits and bank deposits are mostly with government authorities and nationalised banks and hence, the company does not expect any credit risk with respect to these financial assets.
-Trade receivables in respect of sale of ghee, in majority of cases payment is received in advance and with respect to skimmed milk powder, the sale is institutional and expected credit loss is too low considering the past record.
+In majority of cases of Trade receivables are collected in time.
+However, the collection period from the trade receivables during the year has extended due to COVID 19 Pandemic.
+Expected Credit Loss is too low considering the past record and management does not forsee any significant change in the same due to COVID 19 Pandemic.